facebookarchive/origami/_documentation/index.md

   A good way to organize your windows is **Window > Resize to Thirds** (&#8984; + &#8997; + &#8963; + 0) to dock your Editor to the left and Viewer to the right, and only bring up the Inspector/Library when you need them.

 ## Patches
   Patches are the building blocks of Origami.
 They are used to capture interactions, compute logic, and draw to the viewer.
-They take and give information with Ports, and use Cables to pass that information to other Patches.
+Each patch passes and receives information to other patches via its ports and cables.
 You can add patches from the Patch Library (&#8984; + &crarr;).

   <div class="patch-block">
     <div class="patch processor">